Trentiumz/emochi-bot-2.0/README.md

 I would like to give credit to Paul (github at https://github.com/hillcrestpaul0719) for the main brute of the theory behind adding discord emojis into messages.
 Don't worry tho - I still coded all of the code here, though I did use a few api's

-I would also like to thank my fellow classmates for this heck giant emoji_links.txt file, idt I could have as large of a database without them.
-So without further ado, thank you
+I would also like to thank my classmates for a giant database of emotes which I could ~~pirate~~ borrow for this bot.
+So, without further ado, thank you:
 - Shane Chen (https://github.com/mars-flat)
 - Aaron Zhu (https://github.com/AAZZAZRON)
 - Chelsea Wong (https://github.com/cheollie)